syncfusion-content/wpf-docs/wpf/Updown/Restriction.md

 ---
 layout: post
 title: Restriction for UpDown control | WPF | Syncfusion
-description: This section describes about how to set the Value and restrict the maximum and minimum value for WPF UpDown
+description: This section describes about restrict the maximum and minimum value for WPF UpDown control
 platform: wpf
 control: UpDown
 documentation: ug